NextCenturyCorporation/itm-ingest/delegation-survey/README.md

 #### View Current Survey as JSON
 Prints out the current survey, including unsaved changes.

+#### Export Current Survey as JSON
+Parameters:
+- path for export
+Exports the current unsaved survey state to a json file.

+#### Clear Survey
+Removes all data from the survey config aside from bare bones.

 #### Save Changes
 Prints the list of changes that will be saved, and exports all changes to the databse.